PeterAnalyst/METAVERSE-MODEL/README.md

 This is the most tasking.
 I tried creating a regression Model using both these dummy columns and the real columns and constantly removed each columns whose p-value is beyond 0.05 or gives a number error (i.e. _**#NUM!**_)
 **Note:** I did not entirely remove the columns based on just the p-value or _**#NUM!**_ error.
 I started by first taking the ones with the lowest co-efficient values and kept retesting until the p-Values where below 0.05 and R-squared and Adjusted R Square were at least 0.90.
 [Click read to Understand p-values](https://www.statology.org/linear-regression-p-value/) or [watch this video](https://www.youtube.com/watch?v=CL9MsExcKfU&list=PL-p9JpwN5NNGnXoGDMeF_M6LFUHsjGi0w)

-###3.
-What is the validation of the model?
+### 3. What is the validation of the model?

 To validate this type of model accuracy is of Importance.
-So some of the statistical formulars i used was  Mean Absolute Percentage Error (MAPE) as it helps me to be sure the error i would get from the model will be minimal and I did get 13% means my Model is 87% Accurate
+So some of the statistical formulars i used was  Mean Absolute Percentage Error (MAPE) as it helps me to be sure the error i would get from the model will be minimal and I did get 13% means my Model is 87% Accurate😊

+## Conclusion

+It is still possible to improve this model, but I'd say this is the best you could get using Regression